-Everyone that has done some kind of traveling is aware of the usual conversations.
+Everyone that has done some kind of travelling is aware of the usual conversations.
 Where have you been?
 How much was it?
-What’s your favorite place?
-How long are you traveling for?
+What’s your favourite place?
+How long are you travelling for?
 What’s your budget?
 Etc.

 3. Vegetarians and Vegans.

 I don´t go around telling everyone that I eat meat and shoving it in people’s faces.

 And rather should Vegetarians and Vegans, I have to meet some many of them in hostels that tries to convert normal people in to stop eating meat, telling us that we are bad people and Vegetarians and Vegans are like saints.

 Unless you’re a “hard-core”, vegetarian living in a mud hut in the middle of a forest somewhere waiting for your vegetables to be ready to harvest, you’re using animal products.

 No, you’re not a hippie even if you dress like one, get dreads and smell like shit.